wso2/docs-is/en/docs/develop/adding-scim2-custom-user-schema-support.md

     ![add-scim-local-custom-claim](../assets/img/develop/add-custom-local-claim.png)

-    If you want add any additional properties for the scim attribute, you can add it using **Additional Properties** in the claim configuration.
+    If you want to add any additional properties for the scim attribute, you can add it using **Additional Properties** in the claim configuration.

-    Following additional properties can be added to the custom schema via **Additional Properties** element.
+    The following additional properties can be added to the custom schema via **Additional Properties** element.

         - dataType
         - multiValued